 Scleral shell (or shield) is a comprehensive term for different types of rigid gas permeable scleral contact lenses.
 Scleral shells can be used to provide a moisture bath to the eye’s surface all day long.
 Scleral lenses are filled with an approved preservative free saline before being applied to the eye.
 The lens and moisture layer prevent the typical drying effects that occur while your eyes are constantly in contact with the environment.
 Scleral shells are very effective at treating moderate to severe dry eyes, are comfortable, and can also be used to correct vision.

-Get Dry Eye Relief With Cavanaugh Eye Center
+Get Dry Eye Syndrome Relief fron Cavanaugh Eye Center

 Are you tired of dealing with uncomfortable dry eyes?
 Cavanaugh Eye Center is here to help.
 Dr. Cavanaugh, Dr. Jaynes, and our entire staff have the experience you want in your eye care team—we are dedicated to providing patients with the best eye care and can help answer all of your questions about dry eyes.

-To schedule a consultation, request an appointment online or contact Cavanaugh Eye Center:
+To schedule a consultation for Dry Eye Syndrome treatment in Overland Park, KS, request an appointment online or contact Cavanaugh Eye Center:

 Phone: (913) 897-9200